TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 - Brew - fermented
 - Tonic - immediate

-Mixing a syrup with anything and carbonizing it results in a Soda or a Cola, otherwise, using a New syrup results in a Tonic and using an old (fermented) syrup results in a Brew.
+Mixing a syrup with anything and carbonizing it results in a Soda or a Cola, otherwise, using a New syrup results in a Tonic and using an Old (fermented) syrup results in a Brew.

 Examples:
 - New syrup = Tonic